TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-alertreport-issuediagnostics.md

 # issues with Diagnostics Settings

-## **Recommended steps**
+## **Recommended Steps**

+**Unable to see Diagnostics Settings:**

-**Unable to see Diagnostics Settings** - Ensure user input values such as ResourceGroup name, vault name, diagnostic setting name does not contain any special characters.
+If you are unable to see the Diagnostic Settings ensure you have not used any special characters in the values such as ResourceGroup name, vault name, diagnostic setting name.